Construction Cleaning

 Step 1: Ventilate the Room

 A great way to start is to ventilate the room.
 Open the windows to get some fresh air and use fans or dehumidifiers to clear any lingering construction dust.
 It's important to do this step before cleaning with cleaning products as it will help to reduce airborne contaminants and protect you from inhaling harmful particles.
-Ventilating the room lets fresh air take its part in cleaning up your newly renovated space!

-Step 2: Rough Cleaning
+Step 2: Rough Cleaning and Debris Removal

-• Sweep and vacuum carpets and floors;
+• Sweep and vacuum carpets and floors.

-• Dust off surfaces such as window and door frames, and light fixtures;
+• Dust off surfaces such as window and door frames, and light fixtures.

-• Remove stickers from glass surfaces;
+• Remove stickers from glass surfaces.

 • Vacuum upholstered furniture such as chairs and sofas.